Sergeant Steel: Early years (2007-2009)

 Jack Power, Phil Vanderkill and Cosy Coxx founded Sergeant Steel in October 2007.
 The trio started to look for a drummer and a second guitar player.
 Phil and Chuck Boom got in touch in early 2008.
 They talked about their common past in miscellaneous bands and projects.
 Chuck admitted that he wanted to go in a musically heavier direction again, after years in the field of jazz and pop music.
 After a meeting at Jack's apartment, Sergeant Steel became a foursome.
 At the same time Cosy got in contact with his cousin Kenny King.
 Demonstrating a distinctive interest in Queen, King seized to opportunity to join Sergeant Steel.
 The band played their first live show in August 2008.

 Lovers and Maniacs (2010-2011)

 Keyboard/piano player Ben Bateman joined Sergeant Steel in the fall of 2009.
 Their debut album Lovers and Maniacs, produced and mixed by Jack Power, was then sent to the United States of America.
 The record was mastered by Beau Hill in Los Angeles.

 In March 2010, Sergeant Steel released Lovers and Maniacs successfully on their own.
 The album was critically acclaimed by international music press such as Metal Hammer Germany (who named it "Demo of the Month" in their October 2010 issue), Rock Hard Germany, Heavy Magazine Germany, Sleaze Roxx Canada, and others.
 Ronny Roxx succeeded Cosy Coxx on bass guitar.
-Cosy left the band on good terms due to personal reasons.
+Cosy left the band on good terms for personal reasons.
 Sergeant Steel signed a record deal with Refused Records in 2011.
 Lovers and Maniacs was officially re-released worldwide in 2011.